brandur/sorg/content/fragments/gitlab.md

 personal expense.

-There's still room for a platform that's _not_ self-hosted and still meets 90% of the needs of most users.
+There's still room for a platform that's _not_ self-hosted and still meets the needs of 90% of users.
 Even after years of only modest advacements, Heroku is still relevant in this space even though the IaaS goliaths should have surpassed it years ago.
 They still make getting from zero to production easy, and guarantee a low level of maintenance overhead once you're there.
 Docker-based